GwenMurphy/A-Python-Thing-that-involves-Full-Stack-in-Some-Way/Python/README.md

 2:45pm - Getting VSCode, WSL and GitHub to run in harmony is a complete pain in the ass.

 2:58pm - Had more spelling errors in this Readme than a copy of the combined works of Shakespeare would have if a basketball had been launched at the keyboard with such force only the Looney Tunes could achieve.

+When I think of something.
+I'll add it to the list of ideas.

+Ideas:
+    - A Twitter bot with a loathing of printers rivalled only by people called William who work in tech support.
+He knows exaclty who he is.
+    - ???